- Fraternity and Sorority Life

 The Panhellenic Council holds a formal fall recruitment process that occurs over 4 days and is a mutual selection process.
 To avoid conflicts with classes, recruitment events are held in the evenings and on weekend days.
 Registration is required and will close a week before recruitment begins.
 A $30 registration fee is required for all participants.

 The Interfraternity Council holds a formal recruitment at the beginning of each semester.
 Each chapter hosts events held both on and off campus to get to know potential new members.
 After getting to know potential members, chapters will invite men they are interested in having join to their last event, the smoker, and are able to extend bids the following day.
-No registration fee is required, but all interested men must register to participate.
+A $10 registration fee is required to participate.

 Multicultural Greek Council chapters are made up of members from colleges and universities in the greater St. Louis area.
 They conduct their membership selection or "membership intake process" independently and at different times.
 Chapters usually hold a formal interest meeting for prospective new members.
 Most NPHC organizations require a standing college GPA and some require sophomore standing in order to apply for the intake process.
 In the fall semester chapters will host a Historically Black Greek Panel for students to learn more.